Post

 # Inject external environment parameters into the runtime

-# Parameter naming and available parameters can be referenced here: https://github.com/pascalgn/size-label-action/tree/main
+# Parameter naming and available parameters should refer to the documentation: https://github.com/pascalgn/size-label-action/tree/main

 env:

-# secrets.GITHUB_TOKEN is a token automatically generated during GitHub Actions execution (with github-actions identity), no need to set it in Secrets, it has some GitHub Repo API Scopes permissions
+# secrets.GITHUB_TOKEN is a Token automatically generated during GitHub Actions execution (github-actions identity), no need to set it in Secrets, it has some GitHub Repo API Scopes permissions

 GITHUB_TOKEN: "${{ secrets.GITHUB_TOKEN }}"